sammiq/check-roms/README.md

 - Does not detect a set as complete if across multiple zip files
 - Does not read elements other than `<rom>` inside `<game>` as I am yet to find a dat file containing these
+- 7-zip's implementation of zip handling may cause very large files to appear invalid when used with that tool.
+  They are not, 7-zip's interpretation of the ZIP64 spec differs from the reference implementation and most other tools.